 Michael and Megan were married in the summer of 2014.
 They share a love of music, movies, food and books.
 Some of the formative influences in Michael’s theology and ministry include Thomas Merton, Henri Nouwen, and Robert Farrar Capon.

 Throughout his college career, he worked with many youth ministries: YOKE, Christ Community Church with summer programming, Camp Brookwoods in New Hampshire as a summer counselor, and Grace Presbyterian Church in Knoxville as a youth leader.
-He enjoys sports such as football and soccer, outdoor activities, studying society through different forms of media, and organizing events for the energetic youth of today.
+He enjoys sports such as football and soccer, outdoor activities, and organizing events for the energetic youth of today.

 The Parish Council is comprised of the pastor and lay people elected by the members of the congregation.
 Together the council governs the church’s administrative affairs and seeks to broaden the base of leadership in the parish.
 The lay members also advise the clergy regarding the ministries of the church and provide accountability and support to the clergy in their work.
 The lay members of our parish council are:

 Mike Bishop, Co-Chair

 Lynn Vander Elst